Devious lick: Platform response

 The original devious lick video was removed on September 13, and TikTok subsequently began removing videos featuring the trend.
 It was banned by TikTok on September 15 for violating its community guidelines against illegal activities, by which time the "devious" hashtag had over 235 million views.
 The hashtag and related search results were redirected to an error message about TikTok's Community Guidelines.

 Media response

 In addition to schools and the police, various media commentators condemned the trend.

-Journalist Brock Colyar of Curbed demonstrated that three separate videos of supposed "devious licks" were, in fact, all staged, with one video of a student supposedly stealing a microscope actually being of a microscope the student owned at home, and critiqued the media and political response as a moral panic.
+Journalist Brock Colyar of Curbed claimed that three separate videos of supposed "devious licks" were, in fact, all staged, with one video of a student supposedly stealing a microscope actually being of a microscope the student owned at home, and critiqued the media and political response as a moral panic.

 Propaganda use

 In March 2022, The Washington Post reported that Facebook's owner, Meta Platforms paid Targeted Victory—a consulting firm backed by supporters of the U.S. Republican Party—to coordinate lobbying and media campaigns against TikTok, without disclosing a connection to Meta.
 Its efforts included recruiting local reporters to publish stories, writing letters to the editor and opinion pieces in the name of concerned parents, and drawing attention to trends such as "devious licks" and "Slap a Teacher".